rethinkdb/www/_posts/2016-05-17-horizon-release.md

 * store, upsert, replace
 * watch, fetch

-You can visit Horizon's documentation to learn more about the client library API.
+You can visit [Horizon's documentation][docs] to learn more about the client library API.
 We're working on a number of improvements that will increase the power and expressiveness of the query language, like a feature that will let you [combine multiple queries][model relations] to model relations.

 # Integrating Horizon with the JavaScript ecosystem